deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "*GOD* I missed you."

 She sighed happily and kissed him.
-"Your letters just…wow, they didn't do justice.
+"Your letters just...wow, they didn't do justice.
 Look at you!"

 He looked down and spread his arms.
 "You like?"

-He turned around, and Ava had to *fight* to stop herself from automatically biting her lower lip. "*Yeah*…" she squeaked.
-"I mean, you were pretty before, but…"
+He turned around, and Ava had to *fight* to stop herself from automatically biting her lower lip. "*Yeah*..." she squeaked.
+"I mean, you were pretty before, but..."

 They became aware that several bystanders were able to overhear them, to judge by the amused glances they were attracting, and shared a bit of a blush.
 Adam shouldered his bag with a weighty thump.
-"Am I…staying with you?"
+"Am I...staying with you?"

 "Why wouldn't you be?"